aln730/MAVG-Trading-Visualizer/README.md

-# Trading Algorithm: Moving Average Crossover Strategy Visualizer
+Moving Average Crossover Strategy Visualizer

 ## Overview
 This project implements a trading visualizer using the Moving Average Crossover strategy.